Chloroperlidae: Physical description

+Chloroperlidae are defined mainly by the lack of distinct pigment patterns on the thorax, a relatively short cerci compared to the abdomen, slender labial palps, wings pads which are not divergent from the midline and short legs.
+Adult Chloroperlidae are typically yellowish green in coloration, which gives them their common name.

-Chloroperlidae are small to medium-sized ranging from 6 to 20 mm or 10 to 20 mm and have a distinct green colour for their wings, which gives the common name green stoneflies.
+Insects in this family are small to medium-sized, ranging from 6 to 20 mm or 10 to 20 mm and have a distinct green colour for their wings, which gives the common name green stoneflies.
 They can also be yellow, and fly fishermen commonly refer to them as yellow sallflies or yellow sallies.
 Chloroperlidae undergo incomplete metamorphosis, only having three life stages (egg, nymph, and adult), but no pupal stage.
 In the nymph stage, they have almost-parallel hindwing pads to their brown to yellow body, short legs and cerci smaller than their abdomen.
 As they become adults, their body and wings become oval-shaped and can be somewhat green, yellow, or white.

 Taxonomy

 Chloroperlidae is a family of stoneflies, typically referred to as green stoneflies, and is part of the order Plecoptera, splitting off into its lineage roughly 150 million years ago.
 This classification as a separate family was originally made in 1912.
 There is some contention about Chloroperlidae’s classification, however, with some arguing it is a subfamily within Perlidae, some arguing it is its own family within Perlomorpha, and others believing it is its own family within Perloidea.
-It is composed of more than 200 species and 22 genera.
-They are defined mainly by the lack of distinct pigment patterns on the thorax, a relatively short cerci compared to the abdomen, slender labial palps, wings pads which are not divergent from the midline and short legs.
-Adult Chloroperlidae are typically yellowish green in coloration, which gives them their common name.
+It is composed of more than 200 species.